z4kn4fein/stashbox/docs/usage/lifetimes.md

 ## Transient lifetime

 <!-- div:left-panel -->
 A new instance will be created for every resolution request.
-If a transient is referred by multiple consumers in the same resolution tree, each of them will get its instance.
+If a transient is referred by multiple consumers in the same resolution tree, each of them will get a new instance.

 <!-- div:right-panel -->
 ```cs